Data Processing Addendum

 2. it will have in place procedures so that any third-party it authorises, to the extent permitted by this Addendum, to have access to Company Data, including its sub-contractors, will respect and maintain the confidentiality and security of Company Data;

-3. it will process the Company Data only on behalf of Company and in compliance with its documented instructions and this Addendum and within the scope and for the specific purpose of performing the works under the Agreement unless otherwise required by, with respect to European Personal Data, European Union or European Member State law, or, with regard to U.S. Personal Information, for the purpose of detecting security incidents or protecting against fraudulent or illegal activity or required by U.S. law to which Service Provider is subject in which case it shall notify Company as soon as that law permits it to do so, and Service Provider warrants that it has the legal authority to give the warranties and fulfil the undertakings set out hereunder;
+3. it will process the Company Data only on behalf of Company and in compliance with its documented instructions and this Addendum and within the scope and for the specific purpose of performing the works under the Agreement unless otherwise required by, with respect to European Personal Data, European Union or European Member State law, or, with regard to U.S. Personal Information, for the purpose of detecting security incidents or protecting against fraudulent or illegal activity or required by U.S. law to which Service Provider is subject in which case it shall notify Company as soon as that law permits it to do so, and Service Provider warrants that it has the legal authority to give the warranties and fulfill the undertakings set out hereunder;

-4. it will identify to Company a contact point within its organisation authorised to respond to Security Breach(es) (as defined below), and enquiries concerning processing of Company Data.
+4. it will identify to Company a contact point within its organisation authorised to respond to Security Breach(es)(as defined below), and enquiries concerning processing of Company Data.
 The contact point for Service Provider will be:

 Name: George Pappachen